 Continue reading “Lekh Ram stumped MGA in his Face-to-Face discussion in 1885”

-Another argument is this.
-A judge in Bahawalpur (area where Khwaja sahib lived) declared Ahmadis as non-Muslim in a judgment in the 1950s.
+It should also be noted that there is a story in Isharat-e-Faridi about a judge in the Bahawalpur (area where Khwaja sahib lived) who had declared Ahmadis as non-Muslim in a judgment in the 1950s.
 Subsequently, after the judge’s death, a member of Khwaja sahib’s movement saw the judge in a dream, sitting in paradise.
 The judge asked him: Do you know why Allah has blessed me with paradise?
 The man said: why?
 The judge said: I have been rewarded because I declared Ahmadis as non-Muslim in a court case.

 She famously died in 1992 and Mirza Tahir Ahmad lived out his remaining 11 years.
 She died of pancreatic cancer on April 3rd, 1992.
 She was roughly 8 years younger than Mirza Tahir Ahmad, and thus born in 1938.
 She was barely 54 when she died.